EO4wellness/leary-leerie/SUSE Scholarship/Lesson2.md

 L2.12: After watching this solution/walk through, since our instructor specifically mentioned Firefox or Chrome for testing, I want to try this same testing on other browsers and see if any fail, or if all chrome-based or firefox-based browsers work too, just out of curiousity sake.

+L2.14 "Implementing logging is going to be very specific to the framework that you are using.
+Most of the time there are already libraries that are available for you to use to implement basic logging capabilities.
+This is the case with flask as well."   as we have seen in our work-through of these codes.

 ## Problems/Solutions:
 L2.11 and L2.12:
 https://www.youtube.com/watch?v=0eQqnULB1qk